CMMC: The shifting cybersecurity landscape- DoD is tackling CUI leakage.

 Now with release of CMMC V1, obligations and timing have become clearer.

-With CMMC rolling out over the next five-plus years, only a small percentage of DoD contracts will be directly affected in 2020 and 2021 and, until CMMC is fully rolled out, OEMs remain responsible for assuring the cybersecurity of their supply chains as directed by DFARS 7012.
+With CMMC rolling out over the next six years, until CMMC is fully rolled out, OEMs remain responsible for assuring the cybersecurity of their supply chains as directed by DFARS 7012.
 They remain responsible for suppliers’ self-attestation relative to compliance with the 110 security controls mandated by NIST 800-171.

 To further boost the efficacy of the current DFARS, and to better secure the supply chain, DoD will be stepping up audits of both OEMs and suppliers, and has begun penalizing organizations under the False Claims Act for knowingly submitting false data.